What To Expect From The Latest Version Of Selenium 4 Alpha?

 - The new IDE runner is completely based on WebDriver.

 WebDriver API is not only used in Selenium but in multiple automation tools as well.
 Mobile testing tools like Appium depend heavily on it for web testing of mobile applications.
-The most highlighted change with new version of Selenium i.e. Selenium 4 is standardization of the WebDriver API with respect to W3C standards.
+The most highlighted change with the latest selenium version i.e. Selenium 4 is the standardization of the WebDriver API with respect to W3C standards.
 This means it can now be implemented across different software without any compatibility issues.

 Previously, when web testing was performed using Selenium 3, browser communication was performed via JSON wire protocol from the local end, which required API encoding and decoding.
 Not anymore though, as with Selenium 4, you won’t have to decode and encode your API request using W3C protocol.
 Java bindings, however, will be backward compatible while being focused on the W3C protocol.
 However, support for PhantomJS and Opera has been removed since WebDriver implementation for those browsers are not anymore developed.